m1212e/bun-fs-router-plugin/README.md

 GET((req) => new Response(JSON.stringify(users)), BUN_FS_ROUTER_PLUGIN_RELATIVE_PATH);
 ```
 All common HTTP methods are available as functions you can import and use.
 Notice how we pass two arguments to the `GET` call.
 The first parameter is the handler function.
 It receives the native request object and can optionally return a native response object.
 Handlers can be async.
 The second argument is the more ✨magical✨ one.
 It gets replaced with the relative path depending on the file it is in at build time.
-If you want you can also provide a custom path like `"/my/custom/route"`.
+If you want you can instead provide a custom path like `"/my/custom/route"`.